ansys/ansys-sphinx-theme/doc/source/getting_started/index.rst

 This section explains how to install the Ansys Sphinx theme and then set up your Sphinx ``conf.py`` file to use this theme to generate your documentation.
-If you are interested in contributing to the theme, see the `Contributing <Pyansys_contributing>` for information on installing the theme in development mode.
+If you are interested in contributing to the theme, see the `PyAnsys Contributing <Pyansys_contributing>`_ for information on installing the theme in development mode.

 Package dependencies